IQTLabs/snowglobe/README.md

 ## Human Players

-To play a game between two human players, launch the server from within the running container.
+To play a game between a human and an AI player, launch the server from within the running container.
 Also, start the game:

 ```
 uvicorn api:app --host 0.0.0.0 --port 8000 &
-examples/ac.py --human
+examples/ac.py --human 1
 ```

-Then, open two browser windows (one per human player) and navigate to:
+Then, open a browser window and navigate to:

 ```
 http://myservername:8000
 ```

-The terminal output will include the ID number for each human player.
-Type the number into that player's browser then click `Connect`.
+The terminal output will include the ID number for the human player.
+Type the number into the browser then click `Connect`.
 The top textbox gives player prompts; the bottom textbox is where the player enters responses.
 Textboxes turn blue while waiting for the next prompt.